The Differences Between Chief and Assistant Curators

 Another key skill that curators need in the 21st century is fundraising experience.
 Art museums, especially smaller ones, have to be creative and nimble when it comes to juggling resources, and an ability to persuade philanthropic donors to give is highly valuable.

-But perhaps the skill that serves art museum curators best is experience.
+But perhaps the qualification that serves art museum curators best is experience.
 This is where an assistant curator's skill set is going to differ from that of a chief curator.

 Chief Curator Rules the Roost